Memory Loss Assessment

 Download this Memory Loss Test and determine the symptoms and severity of your client’s cognitive impairments and memory loss.

 This particular assessment is straightforward and easy to use!
-It’s designed to gauge an elderly person’s memory and cognitive decline but can also be used to assess a younger person in the event they experience cognitive decline at an earlier stage.
+It's designed to gauge an elderly person's memory and cognitive decline but can also be used to assess a younger person if they experience cognitive decline at an earlier stage.

 On the part of the neurologist or nurse, all they need to do is to issue this to the person reporting someone’s cognitive decline and memory loss.